Spatio-temporal probabilistic forecast using MMAF-guided learning: MMAF-guided learning for stochastic feed-forward neural networks

 \section{MMAF-guided learning for stochastic feed-forward neural networks}

-In this section, we describe a novel routine for training and inference of stochastic feed-forward neural networks.
-We call this procedure MMAF-guided learning.
-We assume throughout that a 2D raster data set is generated by the STOU process (\ref{stou}).
+In this section, we describe the training and inference steps in the \emph{MMAF-guided learning workflow} applied to stochastic feed-forward neural networks.
+We assume throughout that a 2D raster data set is generated by the STOU process (\ref{stou}) with finite second moments.